Mind-Blowing Facts to know about pranayama yoga and how it refines your body

 When one starts with their yoga practice, pranayama yoga is the first thing, to begin with.
 Pranayam yoga is the practice of breath regulation and benefits your overall mind and body when done every day.
 Pranayama is originated from the Sanskrit words “prana”, meaning life energy and “yama”, meaning control.
 The practice of pranayam yoga involves breathing exercises wherein you have to purposefully inhale and exhale and even hold your breath for a specific period.

 Pranayama yoga can be done alone while also with other yoga poses and even during meditation.
-Nonetheless, pranayama yoga has its own set of benefits that you will inculcate once you imbibe it in your everyday regime.
+Nonetheless, pranayama benefits that you will inculcate once you imbibe it in your everyday regime.
 Here are a few mind-blowing benefits of pranayama yoga that you can achieve by practising it daily.

 1. Decreases stress: Pranayama yoga calms the nervous system and decreases stress.
 Suppose you have an exam or an interview, practice pranayam yoga and reap the benefits.
 Pranayama will increase your brain’s oxygen intake, thus, supplying it generously to the vital organs of your body.